Burro Schmidt Tunnel: Ownership dispute

-Ownership of land underlying a mining claim remains with the United States government, under the management of the Bureau of Land Management, with only mining rights transferred to the mining claim owner.
-Whereas no mining operations are underway, the Bureau of Land Management states that they own the Schmidt Tunnel and associated surrounding land, because it is an unpatented mining claim under the General Mining Act of 1872, meaning that all rights reverted to the BLM under the Federal Land Policy and Management Act of 1976 upon the death of the grandfathered claimant, Evelyn A. (Tonie) Seger, who had possessed the claim prior to 1976.
+Ownership of land underlying a mining claim remains with the United States government, under the management of the Bureau of Land Management (BLM), with only mining rights transferred to the mining claim owner.
+Whereas no mining operations are underway, the BLM states that they own the Schmidt Tunnel and associated surrounding land, because it is an unpatented mining claim under the General Mining Act of 1872, meaning that all rights reverted to the BLM under the Federal Land Policy and Management Act of 1976 upon the death of the grandfathered claimant, Evelyn A. (Tonie) Seger, who had possessed the claim prior to 1976.

 This is in dispute, as Seger is claimed by heirs to have maintained the claim legally under the terms of the Mining Act and properly transferred the mining claim upon her death to David Ayers, her caretaker for the last years of her life.
 As of 2003 David Ayers and Mr. F. Schmidt claimed to be legal owners of the mining claim containing the Schmidt Tunnel.

 The historical buildings on the mining claim site were transferred by Tonie Seger's will to her granddaughter, Cheryl Kelly.
-The BLM assumed ownership of the historic buildings via publication of an abandonment notice after multiple attempts to contact then-owner Cheryl Kelly by both BLM personnel and private parties in order to preserve the site failed.
-According to the BLM, long-time caretaker David Ayers was offered the opportunity to sign a Memorandum of Understanding (MOU) with the BLM to be the full-time caretaker of the site, but refused to sign unless he was paid to be the caretaker and instead chose to leave to work elsewhere after being informed he had no legal right to remain at the site without that MOU.
+The BLM assumed ownership of the buildings via publication of an abandonment notice, after multiple attempts to contact then-owner Cheryl Kelly by both BLM personnel and private parties (in order to preserve the site) failed.
+According to the BLM, long-time caretaker David Ayers was offered the opportunity to sign a Memorandum of Understanding (MOU) with the BLM to be the full-time caretaker of the site, but refused to sign unless he was paid to be the caretaker and instead chose to leave to work elsewhere after being informed he had no legal right to remain at the site without the MOU.